Connection between net promoter score and golf club membership retention

 By: October 22, 2014

-No matter how we look at it, golf club operation/business is a service.
-As such our interest is to measure the performance and satisfaction to attract new golfers and golf club members, but also to retain existing ones.
+As such, our interest is in measuring the performance and satisfaction of attracting new golfers and golf club members, while also retaining existing ones.

 Troon Golf NPS example